Last Updated on October 26, 2021 by Lori

 TIP – Plan your trip for mid-week or early in the morning for the best experience.

-Tips For Your Visit To Howe Caverns
+5 Tips To Plan Your Visit To Howe Caverns

 - Be prepared that when you pull up to the parking area of Howe Caverns, there is a small parking fee.

-We happened to have cash to pay the $2 or $3 charge to park the car, but others, we saw, were scrambling in their cars for money.
+We happened to have the cash to pay the $2 or $3 charge to park the car, but others, we saw, were scrambling in their cars for money.
 I’m not sure the person at the gate can accept credit or debit cards.

 - The caves are very cool 52 degrees.
 You’ll want to bring jackets/sweatshirts and be sure to wear sturdy shoes.